Systematic study of exotic $1^{-+}$ tetraquark spectroscopy: Results and Discussion

 \subsection{Results of light tetraquark}

-The mass results for the mixed light tetraquark states are given in table~\ref{tab:lightresult}, where En (n = 1,2,3,...) represents the $n$th eigenstate of the Hamiltonian in Eq.~(\ref{eqn::ham}) with color-spin configuration mixing.
-The branching ratios of the E1 to E6 with various mixed configurations are also listed in Tables~\ref{tab:lightresult}.
+The mass results for the mixed light tetraquark states are given in Table~\ref{tab:lightresult}, where En (n = 1,2,3,...) represents the $n$th eigenstate of the Hamiltonian in Eq.~(\ref{eqn::ham}) with color-spin configuration mixing.
+The relative decay ratios of the E1 to E5 with various mixed configurations are also listed in Table~\ref{tab:lightresult}, which are normalized to the E3 $\omega h_1$ channel $= 1$ for $I=0$ states and E3 $\rho h_1$ channel $= 1$ for $I=1$ states.
 THR represents the threshold of two meson final states $M_1+M_2$, with the units of MeV.
+The symbol ``...'' in table indicates that the predicted mass lies below the corresponding two-body threshold; therefore this decay channel is kinematically forbidden in our framework.

-{For an S-wave decay of an exotic $J^{PC}=1^{-+}$ state, the only two-meson combinations allowed by the quantum numbers are $\left(0^{-+}\oplus1^{++}\right)$ and $\left(1^{--}\oplus1^{+-}\right)$.
+{For an S-wave decay of an exotic $1^{-+}$ state, the only two-meson combinations allowed by the quantum numbers are $\left(0^{-+}\oplus1^{++}\right)$ and $\left(1^{--}\oplus1^{+-}\right)$.
 All other $S+P$ (S-wave + P-wave meson) combinations either fail to satisfy $C=+$ or cannot produce $J=1$ when the relative orbital angular momentum between the two mesons is $L_{rel}=0$.}

-{It is worth mentioning that, in principle, the $I=0$ $1^{-+}$ tetraquark can decay through the $\eta \eta'$ channel when the relative orbital angular momentum is $L_{rel}=1$, which allows $J=1$ and negative parity $P=-$.
+{It is worth mentioning that, in principle, the $I=0$ $1^{-+}$ tetraquark can decay through the $\eta\eta'$ channel when the relative orbital angular momentum is $L_{rel}=1$, which allows $J=1$ and negative parity $P=-$.
 For a two-meson final state composed of two different self-conjugate mesons $M_1\neq M_2$ (each with a well-defined intrinsic $C_{M_1},\,C_{M_2}=\pm1$), the total two-body C-parity is simply $C_{tot}=C_{M_1}C_{M_2}$, because there is no interchange symmetry between the two distinct mesons.
-Thus, for the $\eta \eta'$ channel, the charge conjugation can take $C_{tot}=C_{M_1}C_{M_2}=+$~\cite{Shi:2023sdy,Matveev:2025vjo}.}
+Since $\eta$ and $\eta'$ are distinct, no exchange symmetry factor applies.
+Thus, for the $\eta\eta'$ channel, the charge conjugation can take $C_{tot}=C_{M_1}C_{M_2}=+$~\cite{Shi:2023sdy,Matveev:2025vjo}.}

-However, in the work, the spin-color-flavor factor of the transition amplitude is zero in the two-body strong decay to $\eta \eta'$ from $I=0$ $1^{-+}$ light tetraquarks.
+However, in the work, the spin-color-flavor factor of the transition amplitude is zero in the two-body strong decay to $\eta\eta'$ from $I=0$ $1^{-+}$ light tetraquarks.

 E852 observed two $1^{-+}$ states while studying $\pi^- p$ collisions in the decay channel $f_1(1285)\pi$~\cite{E852:2004gpn} around 1.6 and 2.0 GeV respectively.
 The higher-mass peak is as $M=2001\pm30\pm92~\mathrm{MeV}$ and $\Gamma=333\pm52\pm49~\mathrm{MeV}$, commonly denoted $\pi_1(2015)$ (a.k.a.\ $\pi_1(2000)$).
 Later, the $\pi_1(2015)$ state is observed again by E852 in the decay channel $b_1(1235)\pi$~\cite{E852:2004rfa}, with mass and decay width $M=2014\pm20\pm16~\mathrm{MeV}$ and $\Gamma=230\pm32\pm73~\mathrm{MeV}$ which are consistent with that observed in the $f_1(1285)\pi$ final state.